El Scorcho

-It was, however, extremely popular in Australia, and made it to #9 on the Triple J Hottest 100 chart, the national poll conducted by alternative rock station Triple J for the year's most popular alternative songs.
-It was subsequently released on the 1996 Triple J Hottest 100 compilation.
+The single was, however, extremely popular in Australia, and made it to #9 on the Triple J Hottest 100 chart for 1996, the national poll conducted by alternative rock station Triple J for the year's most popular alternative songs.
+It was subsequently released on the 1996 Triple J Hottest 100 compilation album.

 The song is available as a downloadable track for the video game series Rock Band.

-Inspiration
+Background and writing

 Lead singer Rivers Cuomo mentioned in a 2006 interview with the Harvard college newspaper, The Crimson, that the lines mentioning "Cio-Cio San" and "watching Grunge leg-drop New Jack" were actually taken from an essay from a classmate of his at Harvard in an Expository Writing class.
-The printed lyrics to the song identify these two lines as quoted with the enclosure of quotation marks. "...one example is, in 'Pinkerton,' in 'El Scorcho,' two lines in the song are actually taken from someone else’s essay in my Expos class.
-Because at one point, we had to do a little workshop thing, and we each got assigned to review someone else’s essay.
-So, I reviewed this one person’s essay, and I liked some of the lines in it, so I took them and used them in the song."
-The actual meaning of "watching Grunge leg-drop New Jack through a press table" is a reference to ECW wrestler Johnny Grunge leg dropping New Jack, through a table, possibly referencing a photograph of Grunge wrestling New Jack that was published in Pro Wrestling Illustrated - in addition, grunge and new jack swing are two genres of popular music that rose to prominence in the late 1980s and early 1990s.
+The printed lyrics to the song identify these two lines as quoted with the enclosure of quotation marks: "...one example is, in 'Pinkerton,' in 'El Scorcho,' two lines in the song are actually taken from someone else's essay in my Expos class.
+Because at one point, we had to do a little workshop thing, and we each got assigned to review someone else's essay.
+So, I reviewed this one person's essay, and I liked some of the lines in it, so I took them and used them in the song."
+The actual meaning of "watching Grunge leg-drop New Jack through a press table" is a reference to ECW wrestler Johnny Grunge leg-dropping New Jack, through a table, possibly referencing a photograph of Grunge wrestling New Jack that was published in Pro Wrestling Illustrated magazine.
+Additionally, new jack swing is a genre of R&B music that rose to prominence in the late 1980s, with the wave of grunge and alternative music, of which Weezer were a part of, replacing the more polished styles of pop and rock music in the early 1990s.

 Cultural references

-The line "listening to Cio-Cio San" is in reference to Puccini's opera, Madame Butterfly, The main characters of which are an American sailor—Pinkerton—and a Japanese girl named Cio-Cio San.
-The singer who played Cio-Cio San at the opera's premiere in 1904 was named Rosina Storchio, though the alternate spelling indicates that this is likely an unintentional reference.
-This, in conjunction with the song "Pink Triangle", and the continued reference to the opera gives the album an overarching theme.
+The line "listening to Cio-Cio San" is in reference to Puccini's opera Madame Butterfly, the main characters of which are an American sailor—Pinkerton—and a Japanese girl named Cio-Cio San.
 Additionally, the line "I'm the epitome/of public enemy" is a lyric from Public Enemy's "Don't Believe the Hype".
 The first line of the song has been mistakenly thought to refer to punk band Half Japanese.

+The line "Watching Grunge leg drop New Jack through a press table", are references to ECW wrestlers Johnny Grunge and New Jack.